trap-representation/Zero-out-the-bits/docs/chloring_for_the_win/what_is_chlore.md

 What is Chlore
 ---

-Chlore is a stack-oriented language that puts simplicity before anything.

 You ever program in your favorite programming language and wonder whether your program will run on that one graphing calculator you have laying around that's interally using a sign and magnitude representation for signed integers, has a 4-bit word length, and is being powered with potatoes?

 Well, for _most_ programming languages in use in the modern age (including that _one programming language that shall not be named_), the answer is a simple "No, it won't", unless you emulate most of the behavior the language mandates in software, which might be too expensive for some devices.